Public Information

 Sally Smith

-Sally currently serves the department as the Public Information Specialist.
+Sally currently serves the department as the Public Information Official.